Skinwalkers are a type of evil shaman who have the ability to transform into any animal they desire.

 These bones are typically the fingers and the back of the head.
 The yee naaldlooshi will either blow it directly into their victims’ faces or down the chimney of their victims’ homes.

 The victim’s tongue will enlarge and become black soon after they inhale the dust, and they will go into spasms and die soon after that.
+See if skinwalkers make noise.

 In mythology, evading a skinwalker is next to impossible.
 Skinwalkers are relentless predators that will stop at nothing to satisfy their insatiable appetites.